cristianoliveira/contract-testing-mux/README.md

 based on the **openapi specification examples** (which contribute with a more rich API documentation!).
 For e2e tests, this services can proxy requests to the real service and check the contract.

-### Shared enviroment
+### Shared environment

-Spining up a mock service in a shared enviroment is usually not a simple task.
+Spining up a mock service in a shared environment is usually not a simple task.
 This service reduces the complexity to a single configuration file.

 ## Benefits